Dunedin Multidisciplinary Health and Development Study: History

 A book, From Child to Adult: Dunedin Multidisciplinary Health and Development Study, was published in 1996 and aimed at presenting the major findings in a form accessible to the non-specialist.
-It only includes information up to the age-21 assessment.
-Future plans for the Dunedin Multidisciplinary Health and Development Study include another popular science book, upgrading their website for more non-specialist appeal, and introducing more resources for the general public.
+It includes information up to the age-21 assessment.
+A 2023 book, The Origins of You: How Childhood Shapes Later Life, covers many of the later findings.

 This study was awarded the 2016 Prime Minister's Science Prize.
-In 2022 it was awarded the Royal Society Te Apārangi's Rutherford Medal.
+In 2022, it was awarded the Royal Society Te Apārangi's Rutherford Medal.